kala13x/derpina/README.md

 ## Derpina 1.0.43 - Internet Realy Chat (IRC) Bot
 Derpina is Internet Realy Chat (IRC) Bot which is responsible to answer your basic questions, answer PING requests with PONG to stay online and log everything from chat.
+Derpina has agent mode, if you will enable agent mode, derpina searchs keywors in whole chat and if he detects keywords which are defined in stdinc.h file, derpina sends you message in mobile nomber via magtisun library.
 You can add your question/answers in proto.c file to handle more messages from chat and make bot more communicative.
 Software is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.

 ###Usage
 ```